Dating Safety

 - In-app: Open the profile or chat → Report/Block → choose the reason and submit details/screenshots.

-- Traveling?
-Look up your local emergency number (e.g., 112/999 in many countries).
+- Emergency: If you feel in danger, contact local authorities immediately.
+Look up your local emergency number (e.g., 911 in the US, 112/999 in many other countries).

 We review reports promptly and may warn, suspend, or ban accounts that violate our rules.
 Severe or repeated violations lead to permanent removal.